jadyndev/ansible-collection-base/roles/dns/README.md

 with the keys `zone` and `names`.
 `zone` is the zone where the CNAMEs should be created, and `names` is an array of dicts describing each CNAME.
 This dict has a mandatory entry called `name`, which is the CNAME itself.
-It is supported to also have a key called `target`, which can be used to point the CNAME to `target`.`zone`, the default is `dns_host_name_short`.`zone`.
+It is supported to also have a key called `target`, which can be used to point the CNAME to `target` directly, the default is `dns_host_name_short`.`zone`.

 ### SRV records